light-curve/ceres-solver-rs/README.md

 The following list shows the status of the binding support:

 - Non-linear Least squares
-  - [x] `Problem` - basic class for NLLS, supports adding residual blocks, setting boundary conditions, setting parameter block constant/variable, and solving the problem
+  - [x] `Problem` - basic class for NLLS, supports adding residual blocks, setting boundary conditions, marking parameter blocks to be constant/variable, and solving the problem
   - [x] `CostFunction` - user provides both residual and Jacobian
   - [ ] `SizedCostFunction` - same but with the residual vector shape is known at compile time
   - [ ] `AutoDiffCostFunction` - user provides residual and Jacobian is computed by automatic differentiation